 “The idea of meeting new people paralysed me.
 I overthought how they would view me.
 It kept me from meeting anyone new.
 I didn’t want to put myself out there and try out new things or speak up at Uni.
 I have definitely become more confident.
 I can chat freely to more people without overthinking.
 I actually get excited to meet new people now.
 I’ve joined societies at Uni and I feel more confident with my decisions academically.
 I had defined myself before as an anxious person but now I’ve realised I can go outside my comfort zone and talk to new people, which is fun.”

 Anxiety Help For Teenage Girls

-I have over fifteen years experience in helping teenagers to feel good about themselves.
+I have over fifteen years of experience in helping teenagers to feel good about themselves.
 Personally, I am a mum myself of two children aged 13 and 22.
 Professionally, I have successfully helped teenagers to effectively manage and deal with their worries about school and college exams, peer pressure and bullying, family breakdown and other home life change, social media pressures and all kinds of relationship problems.
 I have also helped teenagers to tackle low self-esteem issues like shyness and sensitivity.
-My aim is always to equip and to empower your teenager, to discover within themselves, a resourcefulness that helps them to develop personally and reach their potential as young adults.
+My aim is always to equip and to empower your teenager, to discover within themselves, the resourcefulness that helps them to develop personally and reach their potential as young adults.

 Parent Support Sessions